vippsas/vipps-design-guidelines/buttons.md

 ### Exceptions (WCAG AAA)

-Our orange buttons with white text meet the Web Content Accessibility Guidelines (WCAG) demands for AA (mid range).
+Our orange buttons with white text meet the Web Content Accessibility Guidelines (WCAG) demands for AA (mid-range).
-If your website must meet the WCAG AAA (highest accessibility range), you are allowed to render our buttons in higher contrast, either white or black background.
+If your website must meet the WCAG AAA (the highest accessibility range), you are allowed to render our buttons in higher contrast, either white or black background.
 Use `prefers-contrast` and `-ms-high-contrast` CSS media queries to detect if your users have settings that request high contrast.

 | Rectangular button  | Pill button  |